-Washi is made using fibers from the inner bark of various local trees and shrubs (kozo, bamboo, mitsumata, gampi,) and is generally more resistant than the classical western paper made from wood pulp.
-Many traditional artforms in Japan rely on washi as for example:
+The paper uses fibers from the inner bark of various local trees and shrubs.
+For example - kozo, bamboo, mitsumata and gampi.
+It is generally more resistant than the classical western paper made from wood pulp.
+Many traditional art forms in Japan rely on washi as for example:

-Visit our Fine Art Imaging studio in Bucharest to find out more about the Awagami paper – we will show you a few examples of giclée fine art prints on Unryu Thin 55mgs Swirling Kozo Fiber.
+Visit our Fine Art Imaging studio in Bucharest to find out more about the Awagami paper.
+We will show you a few examples of giclée fine art prints on Unryu Thin 55mgs Swirling Kozo Fiber.